 HDMI cables are not uniform across the board.
-There are many different types of HDMI cables out there and they are classified differently.
+Many types of HDMI cables are out there and are classified differently.

 The answer to the question “how many types of HDMI cables are there?” can be divided into two parts since HDMI cable types are divided in two ways.

 Firstly, HDMI cables can be categorized in terms of their connector type.
-Secondly, HDMI cables can be categorized in terms of their performance or how much data they can carry.
+Secondly, HDMI cables can be ordered according to their performance or how much data they can carry.

-In terms of connector type, there are 5 types of HDMI cables.
-On the other hand, in terms of performance type, there are 4 types of HDMI cables.
+In terms of connector type, there are five types of HDMI cables.
+On the other hand, in terms of performance type, there are four types of HDMI cables.

 In the following text, I will aim to explain the various types of HDMI cables and their categorization.